euhat/EuhatGift/README.md

 1. In Linux OS, change directory to EuhatGift/test/, type make to compile the test code, then you can run tstCjsonWrapper and tstIniOp to know how they work.

 ## About 3rd open sources
-1. cJSON, copyright belongs to Dave Gamble
+1. cJSON, copyright belongs to Dave Gamble.

 ## FAQ